cits3007/cits3007.github.io/assets/lectures/lect06--analysis.md

 Doesn't need to run the program -- may even be able to detect problems "as-you-type" (ALE in `vim` will do this)

+However, answering some questions (e.g. "Will array accesses ever be made out of bounds?") are intractable for static analyses.

 # Static analysis concepts

 ### Dynamic versus static analysis